ozum/not-sync/README.md

 This module disables and enables synchronization of given files and directories from cloud storage.
 Possibly could be used to save space, time and sometimes prevent headache, especially for heavy by size and number of files directories such as `node_modules`.

-`disable` function moves files/directories to another non-synchronized path (see table below) and creates a symbolic link in place of original files. `enable` function deletes symbolic links and moves files back to original place.
+`notSync` function moves files/directories to another non-synchronized path (see table below) and creates a symbolic link in place of original files. `resync` function deletes symbolic links and moves files back to original place.

 # Features

 - Could be used more than one cloud storage services.
-- Provides `enable` method for undoing changes.
+- Provides `resync` method for undoing changes.
 - Auto detect cloud storage service from file path.
 - Could use `.nosync` extension for `iCloudDrive`.